 As a semester defined by the disruption of COVID-19 was coming to a close, I remember reflecting on the wisdom of having set a task which asked students to reflect on the Great Barrier Reef as the ‘canary in the coal mine’ of climate change.
-Its sensitivity to changing ocean temperature as a result of global warming is demonstrated by the coral bleaching events.
+Its sensitivity to changing ocean temperature as a result of global warming is demonstrated by the increasing incidence of coral bleaching events.
 As the semester was punctuated by yet another major bleaching event in March 2020, this fact was either well conveyed or naturally diffused in the minds of students growing accustomed to ‘living the Anthropocene’.
 Still debated among geologists as a way to classify a new geologically distinct time period, the Anthropocene is a term that has nonetheless gained broader cultural currency as a way of explaining a period of geological history defined by a significant rupture: the rise of humans as geological agents.
 As I parlayed the relevance of the concept through the lens of the environmental humanities, it was heartening to read students’ work critically validating the health of the reef as a barometer for the state of the biosphere; even seeing its degradation as a call to action on climate change.

 The teaching challenges of environmental change